-The drug you will be treated with is called Riamet.
 Riamet is a combination drug consisting of 20mg artemether and 120mg lumefantrine per tablet.
 A treatment course of Riamet consists of 6 doses of 4 tablets.
 The first 4 tablets will be given when diagnosis is made, followed by additional doses after 8, 24, 36, 48 and 60 hours.
 We will need to watch you take at least three of these doses.
-We will continue taking blood to look for parasites until 2 consecutive blood tests show that the malaria parasites are clearing.
-Blood tests usually become negative for malaria parasites after 24 hours of treatment.
-Tablets should be taken with a meal or snack.
+Tablets should be taken with a fatty meal or snack, as this helps the absorption of the medication.
 We will provide a light snack with your doses of Riamet which we observe at the CCVTM.
 You should avoid taking grapefruit juice while taking Riamet.

 Riamet is generally well tolerated, but may cause some side effects.
 Side effects can include headache, dizziness, abdominal pain and loss of appetite, sleeping problems, palpitations, nausea, vomiting, diarrhoea, skin rash, cough, muscle or joint pain and fatigue.
 Side effects such as dizziness may impact on the performance of skilled tasks such as driving.
 Riamet can have an effect on the electrical conduction in the heart (increase in the QT interval) which could potentially increase the risk for a cardiac arrhythmia as an extremely rare side effect; as a precaution we will use a different malaria treatment if we find any reason that you would be at increased risk.
-Severe allergic reactions could potentially occur, but the exact frequency is unknown.
-Signs of severe allergic reactions include rash and itching, sudden wheezing, tightness of the chest or throat, or difficulty breathing, swollen eyelids, face, lips, tongue or other part of the body.
-If you experience any of these symptoms you should contact the trial doctor immediately on the emergency contact number you will be provided with, or telephone 999 and ask for an ambulance if you are having difficulty breathing.
+Taking some other medicines is not compatible with taking Riamet at the same time.
+If you cannot take Riamet or need to stop taking Riamet during the study, then another anti-malarial drug Malarone can be used effectively instead.